changhsinlee/changhsinlee.github.io/_posts/2017-10-29-meetup-experience-dev-launchpad.md

 comments: true
 ---

 This post follows my previous post [How I Learned Data Science Skills as a Math PhD](https://changhsinlee.github.io/learning-skills-for-data-science/).
 I said that meetups are awesome but didn't give my reasons.
-Here, I am going to share my experience on a particular meetup, the [Developer Launchpad Nashville](https://www.meetup.com/Developer-Launchpad-Nashville/), as an example of why meetups were awesome to me and the roles they played in when I was changing career.
+Here, I am going to share my experience on a particular meetup, the [Developer Launchpad Nashville](https://www.meetup.com/Developer-Launchpad-Nashville/), as an example of why meetups were awesome to me and the roles they played when I was changing career.

 ### The Need for Company